EllipticEllipsis/oot/tutorial/data.md

 2. The ordering of the data can be maintained

 Additionally, we prefer to keep larger data (more than a line or two) out of functions anyway.

+# Finally: .bss

+A .bss contains data that is uninitialised (actually initialised to `0`).
+For most actors all you need to do is declare it at the top of the actor file without giving it a value, once you find out what type it is.